-Symptoms of a Cat Cold
+Symptoms Of A Cat Cold

 The symptoms of a cat cold are very similar to the symptoms of a human cold.

-If you see one or more of the following signs, your sick cat might have a cold:
+Signs your cat might have a cold:

 - Loss of appetite

-- Difficulty breathing (severe cases)
+- Difficulty breathing

-Diagnosing a Cat Cold
+- Diagnosing a Cat Cold

 It’s important to get your cat checked out any time you see cold symptoms, especially if your cat is not eating or drinking normally, or if she is showing signs of breathing difficulties (fast breathing, panting, open-mouth breathing, gasping, struggling to breath or wheezing).
-If your vet suspects pneumonia, he might recommend chest x-rays.

 Cat Cold Treatment

-Cat Cold Home Remedy
+Cat Cold Home Care

-How Long Does a Cat Cold Last?
+How Long Does A Cat Cold Last?